-The RST signal, as defined Table 1-4, causes a reset of the entire core logic (both write and read clock domains.
+The rst signal, as defined Table 1-4, causes a reset of the entire core logic (both write and read clock domains.
 It is an asynchronous input synchronized internally in the core before use.
 The initial hardware reset should be generated by the user.

-Table 1-4: Reset Signal for FIFOs with Independent Clocks ------------ --
+Table 1-4: Reset Signal for FIFOs with Independent Clocks

-Name Direction Description RST Input Reset: An asynchronous reset signal that initializes all internal pointers and output registers.
+Name Direction Description rst Input Reset: An asynchronous reset signal that initializes all internal pointers and output registers.

 Table 1-5 defines the write interface signals for FIFOs with independent clocks.
-The write interface signals are divided into required and optional signals and all signals are synchronous to the write clock (WR\CLK).
+The write interface signals are divided into required and optional signals and all signals are synchronous to the write clock (wr_clk).

-Table 1-5: Write Interface Signals for FIFOs with Independent Clocks ------------ ---
+Table 1-5: Write Interface Signals for FIFOs with Independent Clocks

-Name Direction Description Required WR_CLK Input Write Clock: All signals on the write domain are sy this clock.
-Write Clock: All signals on the write domain are synchronous to this clock.
-DIN[N:0] Input Data Input: The input data bus used when writing the FIFO.

-Name Direction Description WR_EN Input Write Enable: If the FIFO is not full, asserting this signal causes data (on DIN) to be written to the FIFO.
-FULL Output Full Flag: When asserted, this signal indicates that the FIFO is full.
+Name Direction Description Required wr_clk Input Write Clock: All signals on the write domain are synchronous to this clock. din[n:0] Input Data Input: The input data bus used when writing the FIFO. wr_en Input Write Enable: If the FIFO is not full, asserting this signal causes data (on din) to be written to the FIFO. full Output Full Flag: When asserted, this signal indicates that the FIFO is full.
 Write requests are ignored when the FIFO is full, initiating a write when the FIFO is full is not destructive to the contents of the FIFO.
-Optional WR_RST Input Write Reset: Synchronous to write clock.
-When asserted, initializes all internal pointers and flags of write clock domain.
-ALMOST_FULL Output Almost Full: When asserted, this signal indicates that only one more write can be performed before the FIFO is full.
-PROG_FULL Output Programmable Full: This signal is asserted when the number of words in the FIFO is greater than or equal to the assert threshold.
-It is deasserted when the number of words in the FIFO is less than the negate threshold.
-WR_DATA_COUNT [D:0] Output Write Data Count: This bus indicates the number of words written into the FIFO.
+Optional wr_rst Input Write Reset: Synchronous to write clock.
+When asserted, initializes all internal pointers and flags of write clock domain. almost_full Output Almost Full: When asserted, this signal indicates that only one more write can be performed before the FIFO is full. prog_full (1) Output Programmable Full: This signal is asserted when the number of words in the FIFO is greater than or equal to the assert threshold.
+It is deasserted when the number of words in the FIFO is less than the negate threshold. wr_data_count [d:0] Output Write Data Count: This bus indicates the number of words written into the FIFO.
 The count is guaranteed to never under-report the number of words in the FIFO, to ensure you never overflow the FIFO.
-The exception to this behavior is when a write operation occurs at the rising edge of WR_CLK, that write operation will only be reflected on WR_DATA_COUNT at the next rising clock edge.
-If D is less than log2(FIFO depth)-1, the bus is truncated by removing the least-significant bits.
-WR_ACK Output Write Acknowledge: This signal indicates that a write request (WR_EN) during the prior clock cycle succeeded.
-OVERFLOW Output Overflow: This signal indicates that a write request (WR_EN) during the prior clock cycle was rejected, because the FIFO is full.
-Overflowing the FIFO is not destructive to the contents of the FIFO.
-PROG_FULL_THRESH Input Programmable Full Threshold: This signal is used to input the threshold value for the assertion and de-assertion of the programmable full (PROG_FULL) flag.
+The exception to this behavior is when a write operation occurs at the rising edge of wr_clk, that write operation will only be reflected on wr_data_count at the next rising clock edge.
+If D is less than log2(FIFO depth)-1, the bus is truncated by removing the least-significant bits. wr_ack Output Write Acknowledge: This signal indicates that a write request (wr_en) during the prior clock cycle succeeded. overflow Output Overflow: This signal indicates that a write request (wr_en) during the prior clock cycle was rejected, because the FIFO is full.
+Overflowing the FIFO is not destructive to the contents of the FIFO. prog_full_thresh Input Programmable Full Threshold: This signal is used to input the threshold value for the assertion and de-assertion of the programmable full (prog_full) flag.
 The threshold can be dynamically set in-circuit during reset.
-You can either choose to set the assert and negate threshold to the same value (using PROG_FULL_THRESH), or you can control these values independently (using PROG_FULL_THRESH_ASSERT and PROG_FULL_THRESH_NEGATE).
-PROG_FULL_THRESH_ASSERT Input Programmable Full Threshold Assert: This signal is used to set the upper threshold value for the programmable full flag, which defines when the signal is asserted.
+You can either choose to set the assert and negate threshold to the same value (using prog_full_thresh), or you can control these values independently (using prog_full_thresh_assert and prog_full_thresh_negate). prog_full_thresh_assert Input Programmable Full Threshold Assert: This signal is used to set the upper threshold value for the programmable full flag, which defines when the signal is asserted.
 The threshold can be dynamically set in-circuit during reset.
-Refer to the FIFO Generator GUI for the valid range of values (a) .
+Refer to the Vivado IDE for the valid range of values (1) .